Thomas Campbell Eyton

 Thomas Campbell Eyton JP, DL (10 September 1809 – 25 October 1880) was an English naturalist whose fields were cattle, fishes and birds.
 He was a friend and correspondent of Charles Darwin though he opposed his theories.

 Eyton was born at Eyton Hall, near Wellington, Shropshire.
 He studied at St John's College, Cambridge, where he was a contemporary and friend of Charles Darwin.

+In 1851 he formed both Wellington's town Waterworks Company, and Wellington Coal and Gas Light Company, to provide street lighting within 5 miles radius of the town.

-After succeeding to the estate in 1855 Eyton built a large natural history museum at Eyton Hall that included a range of bird skins and skeletons, described as "one of the finest in Europe".
-Besides Darwin, Eyton enjoyed a correspondence with other naturalists including Louis Agassiz, Asa Gray and Alfred Russel Wallace.
+After succeeding to the estate in 1855, Eyton built a large natural history museum at Eyton Hall that included a range of bird skins and skeletons, described as "one of the finest in Europe".
+Besides Darwin, Eyton enjoyed some correspondence with other naturalists including Louis Agassiz, Asa Gray, and Alfred Russel Wallace.